Blendify/blender-manual/blender_docs/manual/modeling/meshes/structure.rst

 A vertex is primarily a single point or position in 3D space.
 It is usually invisible in rendering and in *Object Mode*.
-Do not mistake the center point of an object for a vertex.
+Do not mistake the origin point of an object for a vertex.
 It looks similar, but it is bigger and you cannot select it.
-Fig. :ref:`fig-mesh-topo-vector` shows the center point labeled as "A"; "B" and "C" are vertices.
+Fig. :ref:`fig-mesh-topo-vector` shows the origin labeled as "A"; "B" and "C" are vertices.

 .. _fig-mesh-topo-vector: